What is Concurrent Enrollment?

 - If you are trying to earn college units, please visit the ASSIST website to identify UC and CSU transferable college courses.

 Each community college has its own policy regarding age and grade level of students eligible to take courses.
 They also have their own rules for what classes high school students can take.
 Please visit their websites to find school-specific information.
+In addition, watch this tutorial created by DeAnza College on concurrent/dual enrollment.

 Please note, If you are taking a community college class to replace a grade on your transcript, you must also submit a Request for Credit from an Outside Educational Institution form to the main office.
 Courses taken for enrichment purposes are not transferred to the LHS transcript.